 – Meghan M Biro, CEO TalentCulture Consulting Group.

 As has been said before, humans are social creatures.
 How we connect to a person or a project stems from how our "human" side relates to it.
-In business, on a value basis, emotionally connected customers are twice as valuable as highly satisfied customers.
+In business, on a value basis, emotionally connected customers are twice as valuable as delighted customers.
 You can apply the same principle to your employees as well.
 You need to engage the emotional part of your team with the rationale.

 You do not have to wait for them to do something phenomenal; just comments like "that's an excellent idea," "well-thought," "brilliant suggestion by xzy" during your meeting can help boost their morale.
 Make a note to end all your meetings with the sentiments revolving around "keep up the good work"!